Be inspired by brilliant garden bar ideas – to create your own drinking den

 Lockdown has sent the DIY outdoor bar trend through the roof.
-Meaning if you’re looking for garden bar ideas there’s never been a better time to seek inspiration.
+Meaning if you’re looking for garden bar ideas there’s never been a better time to seek some serious cocktail-hour inspiration.

+Dubbed Britain’s own ‘Independence Day’, the 4th July will see pubs up and down the country reopen their doors after months under lockdown.

+However, while some will be desperate to prop up the bar of their mush loved local, we imagine plenty of people will prefer to stay at home.
+Particularly those who have created their own garden bar in their back garden.

 From transforming sheds into replicas of much-loved locals to fashioning tropical Tiki huts it’s happening right now across the nation.